-Best restaurants in Palm Springs
+Cool off with the best restaurants and bars in Palm Springs

 Cheeky’s is a Palm Springs institution.
 Yes, there’s always a line, and yes, it’s always a bit of a scene, but this place has been churning out consistently fresh and inventive breakfast and brunch fare for years, and is a favorite of both visitors and locals.
-The place is known for its drool-worthy bacon flight, custard-style scrambled eggs and house-made pastries and sausages—as well as a spicy (and stiff) Bloody Mary.
+The place is known for its drool-worthy bacon flight, custard-style scrambled eggs, fresh-corn pancakes and house-made pastries and sausages—as well as a spicy (and stiff) Bloody Mary.

 More of the best in Palm Springs

 While many will spend their weekend simply lounging by hotel pools, there are plenty of other things to do in Palm Springs.
 Seasonally, it becomes the epicenter of cool during Coachella and hosts highlights like the design-focused Modernism Week and the quirky Christmas light display Robolights.
 Ready to explore?